ParrisPerson/ParrisPerson/README.md

 - 👋 Hi, I’m @ParrisPerson
-- 👀 I’m interested in Development
+- 👀 I’m interested in iOS Development
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently working with Swift as Senior Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cutting edge projects
 - 📫 How to reach me dai.person.parris@gmail.com

 <!---